dabear/torrentstatus/README.md

 ## Actions implemented are as follows:
 ### on start of download:
 - Send email
 - Change label of torrent based on a ruleset defined in a config file ("auto label" feature).
-Uses [Bearlang][] for user defined label rules, after the first run, %HOMEPATH%\.config\Torrentstatus\torrentlabels.ini will be created, see the torrentlabels example below
+Uses [Bearlang][] for user defined label rules.
+After the first run, %HOMEPATH%\\.config\Torrentstatus\torrentlabels.ini will be created; please see the torrentlabels example below.

 ### On completion of download:
 - Send email